 Good morning.
 It’s a glorious, sunny winter day here in Arizona.
 But it’s dry.
 Always dry.
 As much as I dislike the humidity of the East Coast, the dry cold (and heat) is a challenge for me as well.
 So here I sit, writing and drinking my huge breakfast smoothie with lots of fruits, veggies, & coconut water.

-Dr. Zach Bush (zachbushmd.com), a triple board-certified physician, (whose vast, intricate knowledge of biological systems, coupled with his compassion & spirituality, gives him an approach to health like none I’ve ever seen) says that virtually all of us are chronically dehydrated.
+Dr. Zach Bush, a triple board-certified physician, says that virtually all of us are chronically dehydrated.
 Pretty strong assertion, huh?
 At his clinic in Virginia, he offers a device called a Phase Angle that measures the ability of cells to hold an electrical charge, which translates into an individual’s hydration level.
-Dr. Bush says typically, a patient’s results fall between 3.5 and 7, (even those considered “healthy”) although the scale tops out at 10.
-His cancer patients have a tendency to show a result of 4.5 or less, and death can occur at about the 3.5 mark.
+Dr. Bush says typically, a patient’s results are less than 7 on a scale that tops out at 10 (even those considered healthy.)
+His cancer patients usually show a result of 4.5 or less, and death can occur at about the 3.5 mark.
 And, apparently, improving your score on this test is not something that happens quickly.
-Several months of committed lifestyle changes may increase your score by only 1/2 point.
-In my mind, this brings the importance of proper daily hydration to the forefront!
-Does this Phase Angle test info change your thinking?
+A full year of committed lifestyle changes may increase your score by only 1/2 point.
+In my mind, this brings the importance of proper daily hydration to the forefront.
+Does it change your thinking?

-I’ve begun listening to The Hydration Solution Summit from the Hydration Foundation (hydrationfoundation.org) and reading the book Quench, coauthored by the podcast host, Gina Bria, & one of the presenting physicians.
-Interestingly, Gina is an anthropologist who has studied desert dwellers to learn their hydration secrets.
-What I’m learning is most practical, like why foods such as fruits & cucumbers are more hydrating than plain water, the reason adding fresh lemon juice and/or Himalayan salt to your water is helpful, and the fact that placing your water in a glass in direct sunlight supercharges it & helps hydrate you even more.
-(Eight glasses of plain water a day is no longer the best recommendation, due to decades of heavy chemical exposure and tap water being forced through less than ideal city water systems & pipes.)
+My understanding of proper hydration has been furthered by listening to The Hydration Solution Summit from the Hydration Foundation and reading the book Quench: Beat Fatigue, Drop Weight, and Heal Your Body Through the New Science of Optimum Hydration coauthored by the podcast host, Gina Bria, and Dana Cohen, MD.
+Interestingly, Bria is an anthropologist who has studied desert dwellers to learn their hydration secrets.
+The lessons from the podcast and the book are most practical, like why foods such as fruits & cucumbers are more hydrating than plain water, the reason adding fresh lemon juice and/or Himalayan salt to your water is helpful, and the fact that placing your water in a glass in direct sunlight supercharges it & helps hydrate you even more.
+The eight glasses of plain water a day that most of us believe we need is no longer the best recommendation, due to decades of heavy chemical exposure and tap water being forced through less than ideal city water systems & home pipes.

-Staying on top of your hydration needs is one of the best things you can do to assist in optimal body function.
-If you have health issues, you may find that simply eating more fruits and drinking more fresh lemon water help you feel better.
-You can’t always believe what you see on tv or in magazines.
+Staying on top of your hydration needs is one of the best things you can do to assist your body with optimal function.
+If you have health issues, you may find that simply eating more fruits and drinking fresh lemon water help you feel better.
+You can’t always believe what you hear.
 Don’t sell your health short: hydrate and thrive!